e0425705/ip/docs/README.md

         * `help`: Prints out the commands available and their respective formats.
         * `save`: Saves current list into storage file.
         * `bye`: Saves current list into storage file and exits application.
-   * Do refer to Features section below for more details.
+1. Refer to Features below for more commands and their details.

 ## Features
 * Duke has 3 types of task available.
 Which are `todo`, `deadline` and `event`.